-Thermal imaging is a great tool that helps to identify water damage in walls, floors, and ceilings.
-By detecting the difference in temperature between a wet area and the surrounding dry areas thermal imaging can help detect moisture issues that would not be visible during a limited visual home inspection.
-It is also great at identifying areas where the insulation contractor failed to insulate adequately.
+Thermal imaging is a great tool that helps identify water damage in walls, floors, and ceilings.
+It can help detect moisture issues that would not be visible during a limited visual home inspection.
+It does so by detecting the difference in temperature between a wet area and the surrounding dry areas.
+Thermal Imaging is also great at identifying areas where the insulation contractor failed to insulate adequately.

-Plumbing Inspections – Water leaks from the plumbing system often leak undetected until major damage has occurred.
+Water leaks from the plumbing system often leak undetected until major damage has occurred.
 We can scan in, under, and around plumbing fixtures in the home to determine if there is active leaking going on.
 Since this tool is not a moisture meter we will use it to find heat anomalies and then pursue the issue further to attempt to determine the source and cause of the leak.

 Thermal image scanning can detect temperature anomalies in the plumbing system not visible to the naked eye which may be a precursor to a larger issue.
-The resulting Thermal Image Scan report can be a great aid for the repair plumber hired to address the identified issues.
+The resulting Thermal Image Scan report can be a great aid for the repair plumber to address the issues.

-Wood Destroying Insect Activity – Significant wood destroying insect activity can be detected using this technology due to the heat generated by active infestations.
+Significant wood destroying insect activity can be detected using this technology due to the heat generated by active infestations.
 That’s right, active termite activity produces a great deal of heat that is often visible to the infrared camera.
 Minor activity may not be detectable but areas not normally visible to the naked eye can be identified, and then a more invasive or technically exhaustive inspection can be carried out by the appropriate professional.

 We do not currently specialize in performing energy audits, but thermal imaging has been a great tool to help homeowners save money.
 Heat loss and/or cold air influx can be detected and corrective actions can be taken to help improve the energy efficiency of residential and commercial structures.

-Once the energy wasting areas are identified, then changes can be made to make a dramatic difference in energy consumption which means less money out of pocket.
+Once you identify the energy wasting areas, then changes make a dramatic difference in energy consumption which means less money out of pocket.

 If you have a leak on a new to mid life flat roof and have been told that a roof is needed, then call us first.
 We may be able to save you a substantial amount of money.
 Thermal imaging can be used to detect the precise location of the leak and mark the affected area so that repairs can be made to the leaking area.
 Obviously, if the roof is older than you should forego the thermal imaging and invest in the needed new roof.

-Electrical Inspection – Loose or dirty electrical connections and other electrical anomalies can cause power outages and possible fires.
+Loose or dirty electrical connections and other electrical anomalies can cause power outages and possible fires.
 We can inspect the electrical panels and receptacles to detect issues before there is a costly outage.
 Thermal imaging can detect hot spots in the electrical system not visible to the naked eye which may be a precursor to a larger issue.
-The resulting report can be a great aid for the repair electrician hired to address the identified issues.
+The resulting report can be a great aid for the repair electrician to address the identified issues.

 What Thermal Image Scanning is NOT?

-MOISTURE METER – The infrared thermal imaging camera is NOT a moisture meter.
+The infrared thermal imaging camera is NOT a moisture meter.
 It simply identifies thermal anomalies.
 This device greatly aids in identifying areas that need further investigation.

-X-RAY VISION – The infrared thermal imaging camera is NOT an X-ray vision scope.
+The infrared thermal imaging camera is NOT an X-ray vision scope.
 It does not provide the user with an immediate Superman S on their chest with the ability to clearly see inside walls.
 Instead, it identifies thermal differences.

 The infrared thermal imaging camera does NOT completely remove the risks of concealed damage.

-Moisture equals mold – Whenever a leak and moist conditions exist longer than 72 hours, then mold can form.
+Whenever a leak and moist conditions exist longer than 72 hours, then mold can form.
 This fact is a reality and the infrared camera can quickly, and in a non-invasive manner, help identify these issues.
 But remember, the infrared camera identifies the heat signatures and does not measure the moisture content.